 Oceana is the world’s largest advocacy group working solely to protect the worlds’ oceans.
 I provide editorial and digital media support for Oceana’s campaigns in North America, contributing writing, design, photography, illustration, animation and general communicationss support for reports, events, and other major campaign projects.

 I produced this animation to support Oceana’s work to help pass the Shark Fin Trade Elimination Act.

-I produced the video below to help promote the release of the report linked above, highlighting the need to improve the way we label and name seafood in the United States.
+I produced this video help promote the release of the One Name One Fish report highlighting the need to improve the way we label and name seafood in the United States.

 The purpose of this video was to demonstrate a wide range of industry support for full-chain seafood traceability.
 Telling a fish’s story is feasible and profitable.

 In addition to helping write the report linked above, I also wrote a post for Scientific American Food Matters.
 An excerpt, below: